Fire Damage and Crop Residue Impacts

 Situation One

 Fire across 30 acres of long-term no-till which was soybean stubble going to dryland corn.
 Fire occurred in fall after soybean harvest.
-Loss estimates of corn crop from crop insurance adjuster and Extension Educator Paul Hay were 26 and 28 bushels per acre.
+Loss estimates of subsequent corn crop from crop insurance adjuster and Extension Educator Paul Hay were 26 and 28 bushels per acre.

 Situation Two and Three